Establishing Earned Value (EV) Reporting in UniPhi

 As with resource plans, cost budgets must be baselined.

-What to do
+What to Do

-Use cost baselining and snapshot functionality to:
+Use cost snapshot and baseline functionality to:

-Capture the original budget
+Capture the Original budget

-Approve the baseline budget
+Approve the Baseline budget

 This ensures: